maproulette/docs/_documentation/advanced/03-comment-short-codes.md

 settings, they may also receive an email notification, or the notification may be ignored completely.

-> Mentions match usernames made of letters, digits, underscores and hyphens.
-> The older bracketed form for names with spaces or punctuation —
-> `[@example user]` — is no longer recognised.
-{: .legacy}

 ## Reference OSM elements and map viewports

 > The bracketed short-codes below — `[n123456789]` for an OSM node, way or